Legionivo/Legionivo/README.md

   <img src="https://img.icons8.com/color/48/000000/linux.png" alt="Linux" width="40" height="40"/></p>

 - 👨‍💻 All of my projects are available  [here](https://github.com/Legionivo?tab=repositories)
+- 👨 More info about me is [here](https://legionivo.github.io/about/)

 - 💬 Ask me about **anything**.
 I'm always open for a chat!